 Michael R. McIsaac, MS, MS, CSCS

 Michael completed his undergraduate degree in Kinesiology at Memorial University of Newfoundland in 2004, a Master of Science degree in Kinesiology (concentrating in corrective exercise and orthopaedic rehabilitation) through A.T.
 Still University in 2016, and a Master of Science degree in Human Nutrition (concentrating in clinical nutrition) through the University of Bridgeport in 2021.

 Michael continues to attend seminars and graduate courses in exercise science/nutrition, and holds the Certified Strength and Conditioning Specialist (CSCS) designation, the Functional Movement Screen (FMS) certification, Screening and Assessing Breathing course, and the Precision Nutrition Level 1 certification; credentials nationally recognized and respected in the health and fitness industry.
 Michael’s academic background and commitment to continuing education has provided him the opportunity to work in both clinical and non-clinical populations.
 Such skill sets have allowed Michael to help individuals presenting with an array of diseases, functional limitations, and disabilities.

 Aaron T. Russell, BKIN, CK

 Aaron completed his undergraduate degree in Kinesiology in 2016 at Memorial University of Newfoundland.
 After completing his degree, Aaron pursued and completed the Functional Movement Screen (FMS) certification through Functional Movement Systems.
-Currently, Aaron is studying for the Certified Exercise Physiologist (CEP) designation through the Canadian Society for Exercise Physiology.
+Aaron also completed the Breathing Screen through Functional Movement Systems.

 Aaron’s love of sports during his youth, propelled him into pursuing deeper studies in human movement, which lead to Kinesiology.
 Such an environment allowed Aaron to gain the knowledge and tools necessary to help individuals with a variety of functional limitations and fitness goals.